mrmichaelgallen/Project/readme.md

 ### Projects in Progress by Michael Allen
 ***

-This is my repository for ideas that I want to try and create.
+This is my repository for ideas that I want to develop.

 ### Fun Ideas
 * A running pace calculator